 After extensively testing both services for the respective reviews, there is a clear winner in terms of VPN speeds, and that is ExpressVPN.

-All speed tests were carried out using OpenVPN with 256-AES encryption on a 160 Mbps wired ethernet connection.
-First we’ll examine tests with nearby PIA and ExpressVPN servers.
+All speed tests were carried out using OpenVPN with 256-AES encryption.
+My baseline speed for testing was 160 Mbps with a wired ethernet connection, tested from my location in Germany.
+First we’ll examine tests with nearby PIA and ExpressVPN servers in Europe (close to my physical location).

-Here is a nearby ExpressVPN server in Switzerland at 150 Mbps:
+Here is a nearby ExpressVPN server in Switzerland.
+It gave me 150 Mbps, which was very close to my baseline speed.

-Here is an ExpressVPN server in the UK, again giving me about 147 Mbps:
+Here is an ExpressVPN server in the UK, again giving me about 147 Mbps, again close to my baseline internet speed.

-With Private Internet Access, my speeds were about half as fast as ExpressVPN.
+With Private Internet Access, my speeds were less than half as fast as ExpressVPN.

-Here’s a Private Internet Access server in the UK, but with only about 65 Mbps:
+Here’s the Private Internet Access server in the UK, but with only about 65 Mbps:

 This isn’t horrible, but it’s certainly not the best VPN for the UK in terms of speed.

-Additionally, I also tested a few servers in the United States, but again, ExpressVPN was considerably faster.
+Additionally, I also tested a few servers in the United States.
+Again, ExpressVPN was considerably faster than Private Internet Access.

 Here is an ExpressVPN server in New York at 141 Mbps: